rochageorge/automl_docker/README.md

 -------------------------------------------------------------

-## Exemplo:
+## Example:

-Executar o notebook exemplo.ipynb IFood_ML/IFood_API/notebooks para enviar e receber os dados.
+Execute the exemplo.ipynb notebook on the IFood_ML/IFood_API/notebooks to send and receive data.

 Get: